-Risk Economics® has strong partnerships and affiliations with various organizations in the public and private sector and academia including the following:
+Risk Economics® has partnerships and affiliations with various entities in the private sector/industry, public sector, academia and not-for-profit organizations, including the following:

 The Journal of Risk Finance (JRF) provides a rigorous forum for the publication of theory and empirical work, by both academic and industry experts, related to the financing of risk in its various forms.
 With a long-standing focus on issues of market convergence, JRF is committed to research that addresses the creation of innovative products straddling the boundaries of financial engineering, traditional insurance/reinsurance, and alternative risk transfer, and the development of risk-financing mechanisms in economies throughout the world.